alaindet/go-react-one-file/README.md

 # Go/React in one file

 This repository demonstrates how to embed a compiled React application in a Go single binary.
-The application is named "YATL" for "Yet Another Todo List" and is a simple SPA + RESTful API with an in-memory database, pre-seeded on startup.
+The application is named "YATA" for "Yet Another Todo Application" and it's a simple React SPA coupled to a Go RESTful API with an in-memory database and pre-seeded mock data.

+This is not production-ready and is somewhat impractical for most real-world uses, but a frontend application embedded in a single Go binary like this is far easier to deploy and can effectively serve as a simpler alternative to Electron or Docker for desktop-like web applications and small websites that are hence very easy to deploy.

+The final bundle is an executable binary weighting **~8 Mb** that can be easily built for Windows, Mac or Linux from any platform just by changing the build flags in the `./build.sh` script.
+A comparable lightweight Docker image could easily weight 10-20 times more.

 ## Requirements